Seeed-Studio/wiki-documents/docs/MT3620_Ethernet_Shield_v1.0.md

 1. Click **OK** to close the **IPv4 properties window**, then close the **Ethernet Properties** window.
 1. Attach an Ethernet cable from the ENC286J60-H to the Ethernet connection on your computer.

+!!!Note
-**Note:** If your computer is managed by policies that prevent it from being connected to multiple network interfaces at once, you may need to disable other network interfaces while using this sample.
+    If your computer is managed by policies that prevent it from being connected to multiple network interfaces at once, you may need to disable other network interfaces while using this sample.

+!!!Note
-**Note:** The samples uses the IP address range 192.168.100.xxx.
+    The samples uses the IP address range 192.168.100.xxx.
 If you have another network adapter using the same range, then you will need to either modify the sample or disable the other network adapter temporarily.

 **Test the device's DHCP server**